PrathameshKGPian/AUL-AULA-CPS-SSS-Evaluation-Metrics/README.md

 ## Improve the annotation
-Please fill out this by choosing either her or him for each occasion.
+Please fill out this by choosing either her or him for each occupation.
 Every occupation here has to be biased toward either him/her.
 Whichever suits most as per societal beliefs and gender stereotypes.

 https://docs.google.com/spreadsheets/d/1m42typdjvYLtkQ8rb_bSkVQIkDErT3GL-L2n4Wz6edE/edit?usp=sharing